luklambrechts/d20250814payload/EMAIL_SETUP.md

 - Rate limiting should be implemented for production use
 - Consider adding CAPTCHA for spam prevention
 - Ensure your email provider is properly configured for your domain
+- For Gmail, always use App Passwords, never your regular password

 ## Troubleshooting